magpie-ea/magpie-v3-docs/docs/01_designing_experiments/00_built-in_screens.md

 ### Post Test Screen
 The [PostTestScreen](https://magpie-reference.netlify.app/#posttestscreen) component asks for additional information about the participant.
-By default, it will ask for age, gender, level of education, native langauges and further comments.
+By default, it will ask for age, gender, level of education, native languages and further comments.

 ```html
 <PostTestScreen />